07Lukwoj/07Lukwoj/README.md

 - 👀 I’m interested in IT and music especially rock/blues and metal
 - 🌱 I’m currently learning programming language like python, C++ and in the future maybe js or C#
 - 🎸 I'm learning to play the guitar(my favorite solos and songs)
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me:
-- 📫 How to reach me ...
+mail: vetrixskywaker@gmail.com

 <!---
 07Lukwoj/07Lukwoj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.